John Shea: Breakthrough roles: 1984–2004

-When asked about the characterization of Luthor, Shea pointed out the differences between his portrayal and that of Gene Hackman by saying:

 This villain is written as a human being, and not just a one dimensional comic villain or a two dimensional comic villain, the way he might have been portrayed in the comic books or even other films.
-I thought he [Hackman] was brilliant, but it was a different kind of comic villain.
+I thought Gene Hackman was brilliant, but it was a different kind of comic villain.

+His starring run of the series ended on an enjoyable note for Shea; the series finale includes a virtual reality sequence in which Luthor flies over Metropolis in a modified Superman costume.
+Shea recalled, "One day I read the script and I thought, 'Oh my God!
+I'm really going to get to do this?'
+And they said yes.
+You're going to get to fly. ...
+They just took me out on this boom and they flew me back and forth across the green screen.
+And they had wind machines blowing and smoke machines, and, oh my God, I felt like I was reborn."
 After leaving Lois & Clark, Shea starred in a new X-Men inspired series, Mutant X, where he was cast as Adam Kane.
 The show aired for three seasons before being cancelled.

 In 1998 Shea co-wrote and directed the independent film Southie, starring Donnie Wahlberg, Rose McGowan, Amanda Peet, Anne Meara, Will Arnett and Lawrence Tierney.
 The film won the Seattle International Film Festival award for Best Film, represented the United States at the Montreal International Festival, and was distributed by Lions Gate Films.
 Shea appeared on Sex and the City as Dominic a month later.
 He also starred in the independent film The Adventures of Sebastian Cole.
 Shea was contracted later that year to be a reader on Selected Shorts for Symphony Space, broadcast nationwide on Public Radio International.
 His reading of Truman Capote's "A Christmas Memory" won AudioFile Magazine's Earphones Award in 1999, as part of the anthology Selected Shorts: Classic Tales, Vol. XII.